PredictiveEcology/quickPlot/cran-comments.md

 ## Updated release

-This is a minor update to our package to fix a plotting bug.
+This is a minor update with a key new function.
+This update, however, is required in revdep packages.

 ## Test environments